-In January 2013, Dr. Levine and Stacey Levine, with Dr. Oz and Geoffrey Canada, joined more than 300 kids (ages K-12) at the Harlem Children’s Zone in New York City to host a special themed event, “Brush Up Smile Zone!”
+In January 2013, GLO Good, in partnership with Geoffrey Canada, joined more than 300 kids (ages K-12) at the Harlem Children’s Zone in New York City to host a special themed event, “Brush Up Smile Zone!”
 The event included a variety of fun and educational activities that spread the message about the importance of good oral health as it relates to overall health.

 In 2013, GLO Good joined forces with Care Harbor, a Los Angeles based clinic that provides free medical, dental and vision care, prevention education and resources, and follow up care, to those in need.